-In order to provide anonymous grading of final examinations and papers, every student attending the School of Law is assigned a different examination number each term.
-Consequently, students taking midterm exams must remove their exam numbers from their midterm exams prior to reviewing them with their instructors to ensure their numbers remain confidential.
+In order to provide anonymous grading of examinations and papers, every student attending the School of Law is assigned a different examination number each term.
+Consequently, students taking midterm exams must remove their exam numbers from their midterm exams prior to reviewing them with their instructors to ensure that their numbers remain confidential.
 Faculty members do not have access to the list of student names and examination numbers at any time.
-Exam numbers are not used in some courses, such as writing courses, seminars, and clinics; work is to be submitted to the instructor by name.
+Exam numbers are not used in some courses, such as some writing courses, seminars, and clinics; in such courses, work is to be submitted to the instructor by name.